-- Instrumented. (default) This option links with pre-built SYS/BIOS (and IPC) libraries that have instrumentation available.
-All Asserts and Diags settings are checked.
-Your configuration file can enable or disable various Diags and logging related settings.
-However, note that the checks to see if Diags are enabled before outputting a Log event are always performed, which has an impact on performance even if you use the ALWAYS_ON or ALWAYS_OFF setting.
-The resulting code size when using this option may be too large to fit on some targets, such as C28x and MSP430.
-This option is easy to use and debug and provides a fast build time. - Non-Instrumented.
+- Non-Instrumented.
 This option links with pre-built SYS/BIOS (and IPC) libraries that have instrumentation turned off.
 No Assert or Diag settings are checked, and logging information is not available at run-time.
 The checking for Asserts and Diags is compiled out of the libraries, so run-time performance and code size are optimized.
-Checking of Error_Blocks and handling errors in ways other logging an event are still supported.
+Checking of Error_Blocks and handling errors in ways other than logging an event are still supported.
 This option is easy to use and provides a fast build time. - Custom.
 This option builds custom versions of the SYS/BIOS (and IPC) libraries that contain the modules and APIs that your application needs to access.
 If you have not used a particular module in your .cfg file or your C code (and it is not required internally by a SYS/BIOS module that is used), that module is not contained in the custom libraries compiled for your application.
 This option provides the best run-time performance and best code size given the needs of your application.
 Instrumentation is available to whatever extent your application configures it.